vo1dee/PsychochauffeurBot/README.md

 # PsychoChauffeurBot

-PsychoChauffeur is a Telegram bot designed to enhance chat functionality by modifying links, handling commands, and interacting with users through various tasks.
-The bot supports modifying domain-specific links, restricting users based on certain criteria, providing weather information, taking screenshots, generating responses with GPT, and managing conversation history.
+PsychoChauffeur is a Telegram bot that enhances chat experience by providing link modification, GPT integration, weather updates, and various utility functions.
+The bot is designed to be simple to use and efficient in handling various chat-related tasks.

-## Features
+## Core Features

+- **Link Modification**
-- **Link Modification**: Automatically modifies TikTok, Twitter and Instagram links based on predefined rules.
+  - Automatically modifies links from TikTok, Twitter, and Instagram
-- **Trigger Word Detection**: Restricts users if certain words or phrases appear in the message.
-- **GPT Integration (/gpt)**: Allows users to interact with GPT for various conversational tasks.
-- **Message Analysis (/analyze)**: Summarizes and analyzes recent chat messages.
-- **Weather Information (/weather <city>)**: Provides current weather conditions for a specified city.
-- **Screenshot Command (/flares)**: Takes a screenshot and processes it based on user input.
+  - Removes original message and reposts with modified links
-- **Conversation History**: Maintains the context of conversations for a better user experience.
+  - Preserves message context and user attribution

-## Prerequisites
+  - Special handling for AliExpress links (responds with a sticker)

+- **GPT Integration**
+  - Responds to direct mentions or private messages
+  - Processes queries and provides AI-generated responses
+  - Supports both command-based (`/gpt`) and mention-based interactions

+- **Utility Commands**
+  - `/weather <city>`: Current weather information with emojis
+  - `/flares`: Daily screenshots of specified webpage (automated at 1 AM Kyiv time)
+  - `/analyze`: Analyzes today's chat messages
+  - `/cat`: Sends random cat pictures

-- Python 3.7+
+- **Moderation Features**
-- A valid Telegram bot token
-- Additional Python libraries: asyncio, logging, nest_asyncio, pytz, python-telegram-bot
+  - Monitors messages for specific trigger words
+  - Automatic user restriction for violating content
+  - Sticker-based moderation triggers

 ## Setup